LaimonasG/spotify-data-transformation/README.md

  using regex replace statements.
 Parsing fails due to track names, because they have unexpected symbols for the parser.

  -Uploading to Aurora RDS is also flawed.
 Current approach mimics batch insertion, but still performs seperate insert statements for each row.
 Explored <br>
- posibilities to insert using COPY statement, this is probably the correct approach, but I didn't have enough time. <br>
+ posibilities to insert using COPY statement, this is probably the correct approach, but I didn't have enough time. <br> FIXED

  -First view logic seems fine, but it keeps returning default 0 value for followers_sum.
 Because the sum logic is flawed, the second view also doesn't return proper result.
 Tried using left joins and lateral joins.
 Third view seems to work as intended.